Old Town Prague – 13 Amazing Things to See

 Best Restaurants in Prague Old Town

-- Restaurant – U Medviku (Na Perstyne 7) – although highly recommended (we didn’t actually eat here) if you want to enjoy a traditional Czech dinner this is the place to go
+• Restaurant – U Medviku (Na Perstyne 7) – although this came highly recommended, I didn’t eat here, but if you want to enjoy a traditional Czech dinner this is the place to go

-- Cocktail bar with terrace – Bugsy’s (Parázská 10) – this is amongst the nicest shopping street and popular with the local business crowd
+• Cocktail bar with terrace – Bugsy’s (Parázská 10) – this is located amongst the nicest shopping streets that reminded of Paris

 Here are recommended places to stay in Old Town that receive the highest ratings by travellers.